Scara98/Portfolio/Project 1.md

 ## Project objective
 The following project was from the Google Data Analytics course on Coursera.
 The focus of the project was Cyclistic, a fictional bike-share company based in Chicago.
 The Marketing Director at Cyclistic wanted to understand how Casual Riders, who pay per ride or per day, differ from
 Annual Members, who pay a fixed yearly fee.
-The goal was to then use this discvoered information to create effective marketing strategies to convert Casual Riders into Annual Members.
+The goal was to then use this discovered information to create effective marketing strategies to convert Casual Riders into Annual Members.

 ## Project Data Source
 [Google Data Analytics course](https://www.coursera.org/professional-certificates/google-data-analytics) on Coursera provided: The divvy trip 2018 Quarter 2 dataset